AsteriskAmpersand/Ice-Stable/README.md

     - Element Modifier increased to 1.2x (up from 1.0x).
     - Raw damage multiplier increased to 2.0x (up from 1.4x).
     - Amp State is now terminated upon completing a Zero Sum Discharge.
+    - When releasing early, the chance of hitting the wrong Monster part has been greatly decreased, especially for fast-moving Monsters.
 - Element Discharge (Mounted):
   - Thrust:
     - MV increased to 22 (up from 20).